dvenkatsagar/dvenkatsagar.github.io/_posts/2015-10-15-reveal-chart.md

 ## Chart.js

 Chart.js is a small library that is capable of drawing different types of interactive charts on the HTML5 Canvas.
-Here is a simple example taken from the documentation:
+There are currently 6 charts available which can extended using the API.
+Here is a simple example taken from the documentation :

 <canvas id="chart1" style="width:250px; height:250px; margin:auto; display:block;"></canvas>
 <p style="text-align:center;"><small>Hover over the chart for more information</small></p>